Autism Awareness Course

 - arranging or lining up objects or toys in a very orderly manner

-- not responding to education or training
+- not responding to teaching

 It’s estimated that 1 in every 10 autistic people show signs of savant syndrome.
 However, savant syndrome may also materialize in people with nervous system injuries or other types of developmental conditions.
 Savant syndrome arises when a person exhibits extraordinary abilities in a specific field such as memorizing huge amounts of knowledge, playing a musical instrument, or calculating very complex sums at high speed.